mainz1011/Logs-Analysis/README.md

 ### 4. Enter `\q` to exit from data exploration.

 ## Create views for the database
-### 1. Create the view top_articles_view to reduce the complexity of creating queries for the first two question.
+### 1. Create the view top_articles_view to reduce the complexity of creating queries for the first two question, respectively.
 ### 2. Create the view error_log_view to reduce the complexity of creating a query for the third question.

 ## Run Python file and get the results